TheDaChicken/YoutubeLiveChannelRecorder/README.md

 ## NOTE
   This is a server program.
 You will need to use the client in order to control this program.

+  ALSO BOTH SERVER AND CLIENT ONLY WORKS ON PYTHON 3.

 ## INSTALL SERVER
   To use the server-side, you need the required packages: